eudavi-old/shopshoes/README.md

 # Shopshoes

-Shoes store developed for Systems Analysis, Projects and Development II
+E-Commerce developed to Systems Analysis, Projects and Development with RoR.

 ### Clone the repository